6160.0.55.001 - Weekly Payroll Jobs and Wages in Australia, Week ending 11 July 2020 Quality Declaration

 |Page tools: Print Page Print All RSS Search this Product|

-Over the seven weeks from mid-March to early May, total payroll jobs fell by 7.3 per cent, according to new data released by the Australian Bureau of Statistics today.
+Total payroll jobs decreased by 1.1 per cent in Australia between mid-June and mid-July according to figures released by the Australian Bureau of Statistics today.

-Groups most impacted by changes in payroll jobs between 14 March and 2 May, by state and territory
+Change in payroll jobs between 14 March and 11 July, by State and Territory

 Further information is available in Weekly Payroll Jobs and Wages in Australia (cat. no. 6160.0.55.001).

-The ABS would like to acknowledge the continued support from the Australian Taxation Office in enabling the ABS to produce these statistics, providing weekly insights into the Australian labour market.
+The ABS would like to acknowledge the continued support from the Australian Taxation Office in enabling the ABS to produce the statistics, providing weekly insights into the Australian labour market.

 These documents will be presented in a new window.